zarf-dev/proposals/0053-bundle-format/README.md

 **Risk**: Users may choose wrong profile or misconfigure connectivity settings.

 **Mitigation**:
-- Default to airgap profile (safest, most aligned with Zarf mission)
+- Default to offline profile (safest, most aligned with Zarf mission)
-- Clear error messages when profile doesn't match environment
 - Validation of profile compatibility with flags
 - Examples in documentation for each profile